samer-habash/lambda_app/README.md

 - The function will be triggered every 10 minutes by cloudwatch event.

 - Building My own Docker Image for terraform with a preinstalled aws plugin with caching feature .
-  This feature will helm in doing more speedy CI/CD instead of waiting to install the provider plugins Download image : docker pull samer1984/terraform-aws-cached-plugin
+  This feature will help in doing more speedy CI/CD instead of waiting to install the provider plugins Download image : docker pull samer1984/terraform-aws-cached-plugin

 - Uploading the terraform state file into the S3 bucket and finishing created.